iRobotEducation/root-docs/README.md

 For those interested in taking their learning to the next level, the iRobot Python Apps (BETA) provide a direct pathway to graduate from block-based coding to entirely text-based Python coding environments.

-Python is governed by the Python Software Foundation.
-All other trademarks mentioned are the property of their respective owners.

 </details>

 <details>